mysterious-coding/base_entranced/README.md

 1 = when nextmap vote is called in round 2, a warning message appears (so you don't accidentally reset the timer going up when starting round 2)

+####`/g_improvedTeamchat`
+0 = default JK3 team chat

+1 = show selected class as "location" during countdown, show "(DEAD)" in teamchat for dead players, hide location from teamchat between spectators, hide location from teamchat during intermission

+2 = all of the above, plus show HP in teamchat for alive players

 ####`/g_fixFallingSounds`
 0 = default JK3 sound (normal death sound)